AVEVA/sample-adh-data_retrieval-power_query_m/README.md

 ## Running Tests

-1. Open Visual Studio Code whith the Power Query SDK installed.
+1. Open Visual Studio Code with the Power Query SDK installed.
 1. Open the sample folder.
 1. Rename [appsettings.placeholder.json](appsettings.placeholder.json) file to `appsettings.json`.
 1. Replace the placeholders in the `appsettings.json` file with your connection information and resources (Streams, Assets, etc.).